yggdrasil-network/yggdrasil-network.github.io/configurationref.md

 If public keys are specified, whitelisting is enabled and only nodes with those public keys will be able to peer.
 If no public keys are specified in this section then peering connections will be allowed as per the `Listen` and/or `MulticastInterfaces` configuration.

-**NOTE:** This option does not control who can send you traffic over the Yggdrasil Network.
+**NOTE:** This is not a firewall and does not control who can send you traffic over the Yggdrasil Network or reach open ports and services on your machine.
 For that you need an IPv6 firewall.

 ### `IfName`